2.3 Minerals and the polarising microscope

 Click 'olivine' in the gabbro description and the thin section view changes to display olivine at an appropriate magnification.

-Questions 2.1.1 and 2.1.2 use the Virtual Microscope using a virtual gypsum cleavage slice ('Miscellaneous' group).
+Questions 2.1.1 and 2.1.2 use the Virtual Microscope to view a virtual gypsum cleavage slice ('Miscellaneous' category).
 You may wish to reflect on the similarities between the two ways of seeing the same phenomenon and additional things you can observe using the Virtual Microscope.

-Select the 'Gypsum cleavage slice' from the catalogue of the Virtual Microscope.
-The single rhomb-shaped crystal fills more of the field of view even at low magnification.
-By default the first view will be in plain polarised light.
+Select the 'Gypsum cleavage slice' from the ‘Miscellaneous’ category of the Virtual Microscope.
+The single rhomb-shaped crystal fills most of the field of view even at low magnification.
+By default, the first view will be in plain polarised light.
 Now select the view between crossed polars.
-Ignoring the crystal for the moment, why is the field of view outside the boundaries of the crystal clear or transparent in plain polarised light but black when viewed between crossed polars ?
+Ignoring the crystal for the moment, why is the field of view outside the boundaries of the crystal clear or transparent in plain polarised light but black when viewed between crossed polars?